 - Business Manager was an active member of ACLTís science committee.

 - Held four seasonal public outings and three workdays at HCFWP.

 - Staff served on Calvert County Citizenís Green Team and staffed a table at the Green Expo.

 - Staffed a display and booth at Patuxent River Appreciation Days.

 - Sponsored the 2019 Calvert County Science Fair.

-- Provided display and staff for Morgan State University and Chesapeake Biological Lab open houses.
+- Provided display and staff for Morgan State University.

 - Attended Fourth Annual Patuxent River Conference.